So, you’ve got a trip to Europe on the horizon, eh? Wondering what size backpack for Europe is best?

 These are questions that are specific to you and what you like.
 Remember, with this on your back, you’ll be walking for a long time.
 Better make it comfortable.

-So, we’ll look at the best travel backpack for a backpacking trip through Europe.
+So, we’ll look at the best backpacks for backpacking Europe.
 And, we’ll look at the best travel backpack with a daypack.

-Best travel backpack for European travel (no day pack/bag)
+Best backpacks for Europe travel (no day pack/bag)